Medically reviewed by Drugs.com. Last updated on May 31, 2023.

 - A lump in your neck

 - Hoarseness lasting more than two weeks

-Viruses that cause the common cold and flu (influenza) also cause most sore throats.
+Viruses that cause the common cold and the flu also cause most sore throats.
 Less often, bacterial infections cause sore throats.

 Viral illnesses that cause a sore throat include:

 - Common cold